-The fuzzy ID can be turned into a fixed identifier by matching it with a reference response.
-The FUZZY ID Server software records the initial fuzzy ID (e.g., 128 bytes) produced by a chip as a reference.
-It then extracts a fixed identifier (e.g., 64 bits) from the fuzzy ID.
-This fixed ID is a stable, collision-free identifier that can be used as a chip ID or serial number.
+The fuzzy identifier can be turned into a fixed identifier by matching it with a reference response.
+The FUZZY ID™ Server software records the initial fuzzy identifier (e.g. 128 bytes) produced by a chip as a reference.
+It then extracts a fixed identifier (e.g. 64 bits) from it.
+This fixed identifier is a stable, collision-free identifier that can be used as a chip ID or serial number.

-Later, the chip will produce a new fuzzy ID which is slightly different due to noise.
-The FUZZY ID software uses a scalable and efficient algorithm to convert it back to the same fixed ID.
+Later, the chip will produce a new fuzzy identifier which is slightly different due to noise.
+The FUZZY ID software uses a scalable and efficient algorithm to convert it back to the same fixed identifier.

-Note that the exact length of the fuzzy and fixed ID depends on the requirements of the application.
+Note that the exact length of the fuzzy and fixed identifiers depends on the requirements of the application.